Currents on cusped hyperbolic surfaces and denseness property: Proof of denseness property of rational geodesic currents

 \section{Proof of denseness property of rational geodesic currents}

-Let $\gS$ be a cusped hyperbolic surface (with finite area).
+Let $\gS$ be a cusped hyperbolic surface (recall Assumption \ref{assump:gS has no boundary}).
 The main purpose of this section is to prove that the space $\GC (\gS)$ has the denseness property of rational geodesic currents (Theorem \ref{thm:GC denseness 1}).
 From Theorem \ref{thm:dense of subgp and current}, it is sufficient to prove that the set $\GC^d(\gS)$ of discrete geodesic currents is a dense subset of $\GC (\gS)$.

-Our strategy for the proof is based on the proof of the denseness property of rational geodesic currents on a hyperbolic group in \cite{Bon88} and the proof of the denseness property of rational subset currents on a surface group in \cite{Sas17}.
+Our strategy for the proof is based on the proof of the denseness property of rational geodesic currents on a hyperbolic group in \cite{Bon88} and the proof of the denseness property of rational subset currents on a surface group in \cite{Sas19}.
 For a given geodesic current $\mu\in \GC( \gS )$, we construct a $G$-invariant family of quasi-geodesics on $\HH$, which induces a discrete geodesic current on $\gS$ approximating $\mu$ by considering the limit set of each quasi-geodesic.
-To construct the quasi-geodesics, we introduce the notion of a ``round-path'', which is an analogy of a ``round-graph'' in \cite{Sas17}.
+To construct the quasi-geodesics, we introduce the notion of a ``round-path'', which is an analogy of a ``round-graph'' in \cite{Sas19}.
 Roughly speaking, by combining a $G$-invariant family of round-paths we can obtain a $G$-invariant family of quasi-geodesics on $\HH$.
-For simplicity, we assume that $\gS$ has no boundary.

 Fix a fundamental domain $\F$ for the action of $G=\pi_1(\gS)$ on $\HH$ such that $\F$ is a convex polygon whose vertices on $\partial \HH$ are parabolic fixed points of $G$.
 We can obtain such a fundamental domain by cutting $\gS$ along some geodesics connecting two cusps.
 We remove some edges of $\F$, which is a boundary component of $\F$, such that $G(\F)=\HH$ and $g\F\cap \F=\emptyset $ for any $g\in G\setminus \{ \id \}$.
 In this setting, the set $\mathrm{Side}(\F)$ of side-pairing transformations of $\F$ is a basis of the free group $G$.
 Then we consider the Cayley graph $\Cay(G)$ of $G$ with respect to the basis $\mathrm{Side}(\F)$.
 Recall that the vertex set $V(\Cay (G))$ of $\Cay(G)$ is $G$; the edge set $E(\Cay (G))$ is $G\times \mathrm{Side}(\F)$, and an edge $(g,a)\in E(\Cay (G))$ connects $g$ to $ga$.
 We endow $\Cay(G)$ with the path metric $d_G$ such that every edge has length $1$.
 Note that $g_1,g_2\in V(\Cay (G))$ are adjacent if and only if $g_1\F$ and $g_2\F$ are adjacent.